 Appraisers use the 4 C’s, and the age and resale value of estate or antique jewelry.
 The National Association of Jewelry Appraisers can recommend members in your area, so you can make an appointment to have your diamonds appraised.

 Some jewelers will do this for free, but you may also be charged a flat fee, an hourly rate (expect $50 to $150 per hour), or possibly a portion of the appraised value.
-Some pawn shops also offer jewelry appraisals.
+Some pawn shops and diamond exchanges also offer jewelry appraisals.

 “Appraising” is not the same thing as “grading,” which involves a laboratory report from the GIA or the IGI.

 These are internationally known, independent laboratories, equipped with expert gemologists and the latest technology with which they measure, grade and offer a market price range based on recent sales.
 Gemological laboratories are the most trusted lab reports in the world, and will cost you around $200 for a 1-carat diamond ring, with the price going up based on diamond size.